 In the Western Ghats of Kodagu district at Talacauvery, river Cauvery emerges and meanders to join the Rivers Harangi, Hemavathi, Lakshmana Thirtha and Kapila creating a number of waterfalls.

-Cauvery forms many islands throughout its journey from Talacaurvery to Bay of Bengal.
+Cauvery forms many islands throughout its journey from Talacaurvery to the Bay of Bengal.
 One such island is Shivanasamudra or Bluff.
-At Shivasamudram also called Bluff or Simsha, this water falls has twin jumps, the Gagana Chukki or the Western falls and the Bara/Bhara Chukki or the Eastern falls.
+At Shivasamudram also called Bluff or Simsha, this waterfalls has twin jumps, the Gagana Chukki or the Western falls and the Bara/Bhara Chukki or the Eastern falls.

-Monsoon season(during the month of July and August makes this waterfall swell to enormous proportion, when the river Kabini floods along with Cauvery creating a waterfall perhaps a thousand feet wide.
-The Hydro electric power stations is the first of its kind in Asia, in 1902, is still functional.
+Monsoon season(during the month of July and August makes this waterfall swell to enormous proportion when the river Kabini floods along with Cauvery creating a waterfall perhaps a thousand feet wide.
+The Hydroelectric power stations are the first of its kind in Asia, in 1902, is still functional.
 It was commissioned by the Diwan of Mysore, Sir K Seshadri Iyer.

-Best Visiting time : June to September ( the water falls looks full and gorgeous during this season).
-The climate is moderate entire year.
+Best Visiting time: June to September ( the waterfalls looks full and gorgeous during this season).
+The climate is the moderate entire year.